balancer/code-review/rate-providers/GravitaRateProviders.md

 ## Conclusion
-**Summary judgment: \<SAFE/UNSAFE\>**
+**Summary judgment: USABLE**

 The upgradeability of the contracts is guarded behind multisigs and a timelock contract.
 The involved oracle price data is signed data of an eoa.
+For more information on the oracle see comments from Gravita
+> Response from Gravita: That key is used by the oracle service which reads the validator balances to know how many assets back the token.
+We can't go into security of this service too much but only one person generated this key (me, the doxxed CTO of the dev team) and no one else has access to it.
+And of course the admin multisig can change which address has this oracle permission if that oracle signing key is lost for some reason.